-Firstly, a huge thank you to the 111 people who pledged in our 2016 Crowdfunder helping us raise money to build a Flamingo Rearing Facility.
-Your support was fantastic and the Baby Barn is now in full operation providing adorable fluffball flamingo chicks with the perfect place to be raised.
-The Baby Barn will also be used to rear chicks of endangered ducks and geese, and grouse including the infamous capercaillie.
+A huge thank you to those who pledged in 2016 helping us raise funds to build a Flamingo Rearing Facility.
+The Baby Barn is now in operation giving adorable flamingo chicks the perfect place to be raised.
+This year nine flaminglings are growing well: thanks to your help!

 Everybody is welcome to come and see the flaminglings and to join us in celebrating their journey into adulthood.

 Photo: three day old flamingling chilling out.

 Thank you for any support you can offer.